investitorLige/translation-api/README.md

 Not yet deployed with docker

-Currently not running from server, only local
+Currently not running from a server, only local

 # Important Notes